(Summary of Course Website)

 web site with nothing new or different..
 For more

 details about each of the topics discussed here and much more, return to the "Home

 of your choice.
 To see more information about the author, including

 contact information, go to

-myself--Richard Jewell, your instructor.
-This four-credit course has an
+as taught by me--Richard Jewell, your instructor.
+This three-credit course

-assumed workload of about twelve hours per week: approximately eight hours for
+has a workload of about nine hours per week: approximately six hours

-homework and four clock hours for class-time activities.
+for homework and three hours for class-time activities.
 The Inver Hills

 Community College Catalog describes this course as follows:

 Eng 1114, The Research